sourcegit-scm/sourcegit/README.md

 > [!NOTE]
 > This app will try to find those tools based on some pre-defined or expected locations automatically.
 If you are using one portable version of these tools, it will not be detected by this app.
-> To solve this problem you can add a file named `external_editors.json` in app data dir and provide the path directly.
+> To solve this problem you can add a file named `external_editors.json` in app data storage directory and provide the path directly.
 For example:
 ```json
 {
     "tools": {